hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Looking for a reCAPTCHA alternative after Google imposed usage-based pricing?
 The strongest CAPTCHA.
+Switch from reCAPTCHA, Turnstile, etc. for free.
 Integrates with 60+ popular plugins and themes.

 == Description ==

-Looking for a reCAPTCHA alternative after Google imposed usage-based pricing?
 The first WordPress security plugin to support the new Abilities API for automated and AI-assisted security workflows.
 The strongest CAPTCHA.
-Integrates with 60+ popular plugins and themes.
+Switch from reCAPTCHA, Turnstile, etc. for free.

 [hCaptcha](https://www.hcaptcha.com/) is a drop-in replacement for reCAPTCHA that puts user privacy first.

 Need to keep out bots? hCaptcha protects privacy while offering better protection against spam and abuse.
 Help build a better web.

-Unlike reCAPTCHA, hCaptcha does not introduce automatic upgrades or traffic-based billing, making it a predictable choice for growing sites.

 hCaptcha for WP [makes security easy](https://www.hcaptcha.com/integration-hcaptcha-for-wp) with broad integration support, detailed analytics, and strong protection.
 Start protecting logins, forms, and more in minutes.